krishnabnair01-code/DecisionEngine/README.md

 # DecisionEngine

-— and the system that stays calm when everyone clicks at once. a minimal matching engine that decides winners fairly using price–time priority — the same idea behind ticket booking systems, flash sales, and trading platforms.
+DecisionEngine is a simulation of high-pressure systems where thousands of actions happen at the same time.

+The goal is simple:
+**when everyone wants the same thing, the system must decide — fairly.**

+Inspired by ticket booking platforms, flash sales, and trading systems, this project focuses on correctness, priority, and calm decision-making under chaos.